-The secret is out — THINX isn’t the feminist utopian company they claimed to be.
-Miki Agrawal, founder and former CEO, has now been accused of mistreating vamployees in various ways; one employee has even come forward to accuse her of unwelcome sexual advances.
-Day by day new accusations are coming to light as employees find the courage to face their aggressor — this is still a developing story.
+The secret is out — THINX (a period underwear brand) isn’t the feminist utopian company they claimed to be.
+Miki Agrawal, founder and former CEO, was accused of mistreating employees in various ways; one employee has even come forward to accuse her of unwelcome sexual advances.

-Miki has responded to the accusations with no apology or accountabililty by throwing her hands in the air to essentially say “I was working super hard and not paying attention.”
-PACII has been quietly taking a stance against THINX since last summer by no longer promoting any of their products.
-We originally came out against the company in May 2016 by sharing the stories of bloggers and influencers who had bad experiences with their referral program.
-While we could have (and desperately wanted to) say more about the company and why we couldn’t support them we decided to hold back.
-It was already incredibly hard to come forward against a company that the outside world was heaping boundless praise upon as the savior of all menstruators and the taboo busting Jesus of period products.
-Sadly, we have had multiple people in the industry tell us in confidence things that confirmed the “off” feelings we had about the company’s founder all along.
+We originally came out against the company in May 2016 by sharing the stories of bloggers and influencers who had been lied to about their referral program.
+While we could have (and desperately wanted to), say more about the company and why we couldn’t support them, we decided to hold back.
+It was already incredibly hard to come forward against a company that the outside world was heaping boundless praise upon as the savior of all menstruators and the taboo-busting Jesus of period products.
+Sadly, we had multiple people in the industry tell us things in confidence that confirmed the “off” feelings we had about the company’s founder all along.

-Now that there is public evidence to support the “icky” feelings we had about their marketing that used feminism and transgender issues as steppingstones for marketing success we are here to help you find alternative brands worth your hard earned dollar bills.
-TBH we are pretty much on team #anythingbutTHINX and hope our list will help you find your new favorite period underwear.
+Now that there is public evidence to support the “icky” feelings we had about their marketing that used feminism and transgender issues as stepping stones for marketing success we are here to help you find alternative brands worth your hard-earned dollar bills.
+Of course, we want you to have the best, most comfortable protection.
+If that’s Thix, that’s Thinx, but in full transparency, we are pretty much on team #anythingbutTHINX and hope this list will help you find your new favorite period underwear.

-What We Love About Lunapads Period Underwear: They come in a boxer brief style and if you love that lacy look they offer that, too.
-Some versions even offer loops that secure an additional cloth liner/cloth pad that can be changed out if you want to use them full time.
+What We Love About Aisle Period Underwear: They come in a boxer brief style, and if you love that lacy look they offer that, too.
+Some versions even offer loops that secure an additional cloth liner/cloth pad that can be changed out if you want to use them full-time.
 Their underwear uses 100% organic cotton for absorbency.

 Size Range Offered: XS-3XL

-Styles Available: Boxer Brief, Lacy Brief, Lacy Bikini, Bikini, Hipster, Brief, Lacy Thong (various colors and materials)
+Styles Available: Boxer Brief, Brief, Bikini, Hipster (various colors and materials)

-What We Love About Dear Kates Products: The brand offers their products in sizes up to 3X!
+What We Love About Dear Kates Products: The brand offers its products in sizes up to 3X!

-What We Love About Dear Kates: We love their website presentation and the many styles they offer but we do wish we knew more about the company itself.
-Their website is pretty bare about the company and their technology.
+What We Love About Dear Kates: We love their website presentation and the many styles they offer, but we do wish we knew more about the company itself.
+Their website is pretty bare about the company and its technology.
 We reached out to ask about any additional chemicals added to the fabrics made with “Underlux technology” and are waiting to hear back.

 Size Range Offered: XS-3XL